DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 - Due to technical limitations, the upload progress cannot be very accurate.
 - The definition of file size units (<abbr title="Mega-byte">MB</abbr>, <abbr title="Kilo-byte">KB</abbr>, etc) can be platform-specific.
 Some systems use [1000-based definitions](https://en.wikipedia.org/wiki/Metric_prefix), while others use [1024-based definitions](https://en.wikipedia.org/wiki/Binary_prefix).
 You may see different sizes for the same file.
 - This service does not manage any data beyond the range specified in this document.
-Maskbook the software might manage other necessary data, and is beyond the control of this Plugin and/or this Service.
+Mask Network the software might manage other necessary data, and is beyond the control of this Plugin and/or this Service.

 ## Changes to this Statement / Contact Us

 We may update these terms without explicit notifications.
-You should frequently check if there is any update, especially after updating Maskbook versions.
+You should frequently check if there is any update, especially after updating Mask Network versions.

 If you have any question about this policy, please contact [info@dimension.im](mailto:info@dimension.im).